lost-plus-found/geeksforgeeks/README.md

 # GeeksforGeeks Code Puller
-Pull the code from GeeksorGeeks to command line
+Pull the code from GeeksforGeeks to command line

 ## Preinstallations